Lord Dunmore's War: Treaty of Camp Charlotte

 After the Mingo refused to accept the terms, Major William Crawford attacked their village of Seekunk (Salt Lick Town, now Columbus, Ohio).
 His force of 240 men destroyed the village.
 These operations, and the submission of the Shawnee at Camp Charlotte, virtually closed the war.

-The treaty was reaffirmed in talks the following year at Fort Pitt, where commissioners from Continental Congress urged representatives from the Iroquois, Shawnee, Lenape, Wyandot, and Odawa to remain neutral in the growing conflict with Great Britain.
-In response, Guyasuta urged Pennsylvania and Virginia to resolve their differences.
+The treaty was reaffirmed in talks the following year at Fort Pitt, where commissioners from the Continental Congress urged representatives from the Iroquois, Shawnee, Lenape, Wyandot, and Odawa to remain neutral in the growing conflict with Great Britain.